Primary-school grading system explained for parents

 Until September 2014, children’s progress was assessed using national curriculum levels.
-The government has now removed ‘level descriptors’ from the National Curriculum and schools are expected to establish their own assessment systems to suit their children and parents.
+The government then removed ‘level descriptors’ from the National Curriculum and schools now establish their own assessment systems to suit their children and parents.

 The Department for Education felt levels were too vague and complicated for parents and not very good at helping them understand their child’s progress; there were also concerns that the levels system could contribute to children developing a "fixed mindset" about their ability and potential for growth.
 Until September 2014, grades were used in school to grade pupils from ages five to 14.
 At the age of 11, when children left primary school, they were expected to have achieved at least a Level 4 in English, maths and science.

-So how are children awarded a grade in the no-levels system?
+How are children awarded a grade in the no-levels primary grading system?

-It is likely that in most schools teachers will use statements such as these to describe pupils' progress, as well as commenting on whether your child has made good progress over the year, giving details of curriculum areas where they have achieved well and areas that need more development and support.
+In most schools teachers will use statements such as these to describe pupils' progress, as well as commenting on whether your child has made good progress over the year, giving details of curriculum areas where they have achieved well and areas that need more development and support.
 Examples of age-related expectations are:

 - Working within the expected level of attainment for his/her age